 When hiring a company, it is good to look for certain things like experience, online reviews, and testimonials.
 You also want to ask questions, such as:

 Ask these questions before agreeing to have the company’s mold inspector come to your home.
+Not only will these questions let you know what to expect, it will help the company prepare properly and serve you better and more efficiently.

 When the inspector comes, they will look for mold using a number of techniques.